-We measure financial condition and hotel operating performance by evaluating financial metrics and measures such as:
+We measure financial condition and hotel operating performance by evaluating non-financial and financial metrics and measures such as:

+- Average Daily Rate ("ADR"), which is the quotient of room revenue divided by total rooms sold,

+- Occupancy, which is the quotient of total rooms sold divided by total rooms available,

-- Revenue Per Available Room ("RevPAR"),
+- Revenue Per Available Room ("RevPAR"), which is the product of occupancy and ADR, and does not include food and beverage revenue, or other operating revenue,

-- Average Daily Rate ("ADR"),

-- Occupancy percentage,

 - Funds From Operations ("FFO"),

 - Adjusted FFO,

 - Earnings before interest, taxes, depreciation and amortization ("EBITDA"),

+- EBITDAre,

 - Adjusted EBITDA, and

 - Adjusted Hotel EBITDA.

 We evaluate the hotels in our portfolio and potential acquisitions using these metrics to determine each hotel's contribution toward providing income to our shareholders through increases in distributable cash flow and increasing long-term total returns through appreciation in the value of our common shares.
 RevPAR, ADR and Occupancy are hotel industry measures commonly used to evaluate operating performance.
-RevPAR, which is calculated as total room revenue divided by total number of available rooms, is an important metric for monitoring hotel operating performance, and more specifically hotel revenue.

-See "Non-GAAP Financial Measures" herein for a discussion of our use of FFO, Adjusted FFO, EBITDA, Adjusted EBITDA and Adjusted Hotel EBITDA and a reconciliation of FFO, Adjusted FFO, EBITDA, Adjusted EBITDA and Adjusted Hotel EBITDA to net income or loss, measurements recognized by generally accepted accounting principles in the United States ("GAAP").
+See "Non-GAAP Financial Measures" for further discussion of FFO, Adjusted FFO, EBITDA, EBITDAre, Adjusted EBITDA and Adjusted Hotel EBITDA.